gamingwithevets/snake/README.md

 # Basic info
 Snake, made in 100% Python.<br>
 These are very simple scripts. ~~In fact, everyone can make one of these by themselves using tutorials and some Python knowledge.~~<br>
-It uses the Curses library to display color.
+It uses the Curses library to display color.<br>

+Main game code from [this tutorial](https://youtu.be/M_npdRYD4K0) by [Python Engineer](https://www.youtube.com/channel/UCbXgNpp0jedKWcQiULLbDTA).<br>
+Other code written by Severus Jake & GamingWithEvets

 # menu.py
 *menu.py* is a launcher that lets you set flags/variables in the main game.<br>